joemoose/psiops/docs/index.md

 **PsiOps** is a squad-based role-playing game where operators conduct off-the-books Cold War missions against classified paranormal threats.
 The Cold War era was stranger than anyone admits.
 There were things in the dark even the superpowers feared.

 The system is built around a single mechanic: roll two six-sided dice, add an *attribute score*, and see how well you do.
 That’s it.
 Four attributes cover everything from your strength to your resolve.
 A *momentum* system rewards relentless action.
-A *stress* system tracks exposure to things best left unseen.
+A *stress* system tracks your exposure to things best left unseen.

 If this is your first role-playing game, you’ll be up and running in no time.
 If you're a veteran, the system will feel familiar from the start.